 Withdrawal from examinations

 In Summer Semester 2020 it is possible to withdraw from an examination or examinations without providing any reason, even if this is not the first registration for the examination.
 Application must be made to the Examinations Office at latest one day before the examination in question.
-If the examination is composed of several parts, withdrawal after taking part in the first part is no longer possible.
-The deadline for withdrawal from such an examination is the day before the first part of the examination.
+If the examination is composed of several parts, contrary to normal regulations, an official withdrawal immediately before the final part-examination is possible, even if the first part was not passed.

 Viewing of examination papers